 Step therapy is a process for finding the best treatment while ensuring you are receiving the most appropriate medication therapy and reducing prescription drug costs.
-Celebrex is the only current step therapy medication.

 Medications are grouped into two categories:

 - First-Line Medications: These are the medications recommended for you to take first usually generics, which have been proven safe and effective.
 You pay the lowest copayment for these. - Second-Line Medications: These are brand name medications.
 They are recommended for you only if a first-line medication does not work.
 You may pay more for brand name medications.